 To meet the objective of linguistic and cultural immersion expressed in the Trust Deed, it is expected that candidates will choose a destination university in a country where the language they

-enrol to study is the first or official language and the language of instruction in their proposed academic program.
+study is the first or official spoken language and the main language of instruction in their proposed academic program.

 Amount of scholarship

 The amount of each Language Scholarship offered by the Trust will vary depending on: